tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 This frustration is an emotion you can channel into focus.
 Changing a stable organization requires first understanding its context.
 And when you walk into a client's office, you're  always missing context.
 Sometimes there's business context you're missing - funding, acquisitions, business models.
 Sure.
 But more often it's about missing cultural context.
 Your ideas are being rejected like a virus by the antibodies of the company.

 Ever since writing [The Consultant's Grain](https://tomcritchlow.com/2017/07/18/the-consultants-grain/) it's become a mantra of mine that "(their) culture eats (your) strategy for breakfast".
-It's a reframing of the classic "culture eats strategy for breakfast" and it helps me stay focused - especially as a consultant coming into an unfamiliar environment and trying to get things done{% include tufte-sn.html id="grain" content="In the consultant's grain I explore more deliberately the difference between working on projects that go <em>with the grain</em> or <em>against the grain of</em> an organization via the idea of <em>consulting fast and slow</em>.
-I'm not going to repeat all that here but if you enjoy this piece queue that one up next!" %}.
+It's a reframing of the classic "culture eats strategy for breakfast" and it helps me stay focused - especially as a consultant coming into an unfamiliar environment and trying to get things done[^grain].

+[^grain]: In [The Consultant's Grain](https://tomcritchlow.com/2017/07/18/the-consultants-grain/) I explore more deliberately the difference between working on projects that go *with the grain* or *against the grain* of an organization via the idea of *consulting fast and slow*.
+I'm not going to repeat all that here but if you enjoy this piece queue that one up next!

 However, the client usually isn't paying you to understand their culture so you have to do it fast.
 I think this is a skill, something you can learn.
 This skill of sensemaking takes experience of different cultures and a strong sense of observation.